Solar Photovoltaic Technician: Certificate

 Learn the latest in solar photovoltaic technology, and secure a bright career.

 Technical College of the Lowcountry’s Solar Photovoltaic Certificate program teaches you to install, maintain, and repair solar photovoltaic systems.
 You will gain substantial knowledge of solar technologies and electrical installations equivalent to a master electrician.

-The median annual wage for solar photovoltaic installers was $37,830, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+The median annual wage for solar photovoltaic installers was $39,490, according to 2017 reports from the U.S. Bureau of Labor Statistics.

 Certify Your Skills

 Students will have substantial knowledge of solar technologies and electrical installations equivalent to a master electrician.
 Students will qualify for and succeed on the NABCEP Entry Level Exam (North American Board of Certified Energy Providers).
 Students will perform at the Installer Certification level.

 Accreditation & Accolades

 Technical College of the Lowcountry is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate Degrees, Diplomas, and Certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Technical College of the Lowcountry.

 Many TCL instructors are LEED certified.
 Emphasis is placed on “green” building techniques outlined by the Leadership in Energy and Environmental Design (LEED) principles.